Moon Lee (Hong Kong actress)

-Moon Lee Choi-Fung (李賽鳳; born 14 February 1965) is a former Hong Kong actress and stuntwoman who frequently played roles related to the Hong Kong action and martial arts genres in films and TV serials.
-She was particularly notable in the sub-genre known as girls with guns.
+Moon Lee Choi-Fung (李賽鳳; born 14 February 1965) is a former Hong Kong actress, martial artist and stuntwoman who frequently played roles related to the Hong Kong action and martial arts genres in films and TV serials.
+She was particularly notable in the sub-genre known as girls with guns, with her starring role in Angel (1987) making her one of the biggest female martial arts stars in Hong Kong.

 Biography

 From age 6 to 12, Lee lived in Kaohsiung, Taiwan with her father, who had business there.
 She attended Youchang Elementary School.
 During her stay in Taiwan, she learned Mandarin Chinese and developed her piano and dancing expertise.
 As a result, she often had performances.

-When Lee first returned to Hong Kong to attend middle school, her Cantonese was not perfect and she was sort of rustic.
+When Lee first returned to Hong Kong to attend middle school, her Cantonese was not perfect.
 At age 15, Lee was accidentally discovered by a television director, Siu Hin-fai, during a school dancing performance.
 She was recommended to play a role in a television series Fatherland.
 Since the series did not require too much of her time and she could still study at school, her parents agreed to let her act.
 In the series, she was a country girl by the name of A Mun, who looked just like Lee.
 Ever since then, people liked to call her A Mun.
 Her performance in the series was so impressive that she began her career as an actress.
 Since she has been practicing dances from her childhood, it was easy for her to perform action movies with her agile and flexible movements.
 After her first martial arts movie in ancient costumes (Zu Warriors from the Magic Mountain), she has not left the stage of action movies.

 At 18, after graduating from high school, Lee signed contracts with both Asia Television and Golden Harvest.
 When she was sent to Japan to make an advertisement for Mitsubishi, the company asked her to pick an English name, and she chose "Moon" as the pronunciation of Mun in Cantonese is close to the English word, Moon.

 She played in many television series, exceeding 400 episodes.
 Subsequently, she focused her efforts wholly on movies, mostly action movies.
 In the late 1990s, she gradually left the movie field and was passionately involved in the promotion of the art of dance and established a dancing school to cultivate talented dancers.
 Her students won excellence awards in Hong Kong dance competitions.